AlexanderShowell/AlexanderShowell/README.md

-## Hi there 👋
+##Hi there 👋

-**AlexanderShowell/AlexanderShowell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently in ICS3C
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in GitHub
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: no